Chanty

 Don’t just stick to your guns and magically expect things to get better in this scenario.
 You have to adapt.
 Sometimes that means changing your plans.
 Other times, it means getting rid of a disruptive presence.

-• Set up clear expectations
+• Set clear expectations for your team.

-• Lead by example
+• Lead by example, demonstrating respect and openness.

 Ammara Tariq